This study is examining the health and wellbeing impacts of temporary improvements to an artificial body of water in Estonia.

 The team will then analyse how their intervention has affected the use of the area for recreation by local residents and people from further afield.
 The intervention is being developed together with the local community and will reflect their priorities.

 In spring and early summer of 2017 stakeholder and public meetings were held and in autumn 2017 the team gathered information from the public via a short online questionnaire and events.
 People were asked about their current use of the case-study areas and these findings fed into several design proposals, which you can download here.
-Voting for a successful intervention will happen over winter 2017/18.

 Participants will answer the BlueHealth Community Level Survey (BCLS) and patterns of behaviour will be observed before using the BlueHealth Behavioural Assessment Tool (BBAT) before and after the intervention.
 The environment will mapped beforehand using the BlueHealth Environmental Assessment Tool (BEAT)